ZONESTAR3D/Slicing-Guide/cura/E4_hotend/readme.md

 ![](./E4_Settings_1.jpg)
 >
   1. Enable the Prime tower.
-  2. Set the Prime Tower size to about 50mm, and Prime Tower minimum volume: Light color filaments: 15~25mm^3^, Dark color filaments: 10~15mm^3^.
+  2. Set the Prime Tower size to about 50mm, and Prime Tower minimum volume: Light color filaments: 15 to 25mm^3^, Dark color filaments: 10 to 15mm^3^.
   3. Set the Prime Tower position to a proper position (not cross with the printed 3d file).
   4. Set the "Nozzle Switch Retraction Distance" to 0, because we have setted on ["extruder start/end gcode"](#exturder-startend-gcode-of-e4-hotend)
 ![](./E4_Settings_2.jpg)